Skip to Main Content

 What does a gaffer do on set?

+Here is the breakdown.
 The gaffer is the head of the electrical/lighting department, responsible for executing the DP's lighting vision.
-They design lighting setups, manage the electric crew, coordinate equipment, and ensure safe power distribution throughout the production.
+They design lighting setups, manage the electric crew, set up gear, and make sure safe power distribution across the production.

 What crew positions are in a lighting department?

-A full lighting department includes: Gaffer (department head), Best Boy Electric (gaffer's assistant, manages crew and equipment), Electricians/Sparks (set up and operate lights), and on larger productions, Rigging Gaffers and Generator Operators.
+A full lighting department has: Gaffer (department head), Best Boy Electric (gaffer's assistant, manages crew and gear), Electricians/Sparks (set up and operate lights), and on larger shoots, Rigging Gaffers and Generator Operators.

 Do your lighting crews bring their own equipment?